AlvaroCascante/Spring-Boot-Template/README.md

    - Monitor API: `GET /actuator/health` (requires authentication)

 5. **Test with Postman:**
-   - Import the collection from the `.postman` folder and run example requests.
+   - Import the collection from the `postman/collections` folder and run example requests.

 ## Customization